knbknb/wordcloud-01/README.md

 There is also a _Slidify_ [presentation documenting and pitching the app][3].

-Related preprocessing scripts are in its [own repository](https://github.com/knbknb/R_text_mining) here on Github.
+Related [preprocessing scripts](https://github.com/knbknb/R_text_mining) sit in their own repository here on Github.

 ## Main Features